 2. Data Protection

-The Data Protection Act 2018 and General Data Protection Regulation apply to all organisations in the UK that processes personal information.
+The Data Protection Act 2018 and UK General Data Protection Regulation (UK GDPR) apply to all organisations in the UK that processes personal information.
 They go hand in hand with the common law duty of confidence and professional and local confidentiality codes of practice to provide individuals with a statutory route to monitor the use of their personal information.
-In the UK the Information Commissioner is responsible for the enforcement of data protection legislation and Freedom of Information Act 2000.
+In the UK, the Information Commissioner is responsible for the enforcement of data protection legislation and Freedom of Information Act 2000.
 Advice and guidance on responding to access to files and freedom of information requests can also be found on the Information Commissioner’s website.

 The rights of adults and people alleged to have caused harm including providers are upheld under data protection legislation.
 This means that people have the right: